gayatri162/Task-Management-System/README.md

 # 🗒️ Task Management System

-A responsive and interactive Task Management Web App built using HTML, CSS, and Vanilla JavaScript.
+A responsive and interactive Task Management Web App built using HTML, CSS, and JavaScript.
 This project helps users manage daily tasks efficiently with features like authentication, priority sorting, drag-and-drop, and dark mode.

 # 🌐 Live Demo

 [👉 Click Here to Open Live App⁠] ()

-## 📸 Preview

 ## 🚀 Features